stat4701/2014/_posts/2014-02-04-jed-dougherty.md

 ---
 layout: post
-title: Introducing - Andrew Yuan
+title: Jed Dougherty
-description: Brief introduction
+description: Introduction Post
 tags: emails assignments
 ---

-#Jed Dougherty

 Hi everyone, I'm Jed.
 I'm my second year at Columbia working on the last semester of a QMSS masters program, with a concentration in Data Science.
 I've worked for the past 3 years as an analyst in the public sector,